 Aside from her wisdom, her love of sewing was passed on to me.
 My babcha was an incredible seamstress!
 She was self taught and used her skills as a seamstress when she moved to America.

 Before my babcha’s passing in March (at the age of 93), I finished my first Ukrainian embroidered dress.
 My babcha was very sick and it was uncertain whether she would make it to Easter.
 However, she always wanted to die on Easter and we all believed she would make it to Easter day.
 (There is a Ukrianian myth that if you die on Easter, you go straight to heaven.)
-But sadly she didn’t make it or see the ukrainian embroidered Easter dress.
+But sadly she didn’t make it or see the Ukrainian embroidered Easter dress.
 But I’m sure she got a glimpse of it up in heaven!
-(And I have no doubt that she is guiding through my current projects!)
+(And I have no doubt that she is guiding me through my current projects!)

 Dress is hand embroidered (took lots and lots of time to stitch)

 This is a compressed story of my babcha’s life (Written by my aunt but modified to be in my voice).

 My babcha, Kataryna, was born in 1920 in Western Ukraine.
 Her father, prior to World War I, voyaged to America to work in the coal mines of Pennsylvania, while he built a homestead for his family in western Ukraine.
 My babcha’s parents settled to rear eight daughters, farming and woodcarving in that quiet, picturesque village in the rolling foothills of the Carpathian Mountains.
 As a child, my babcha vowed never to leave her home or her family.
 Little did she know of the adventures that lay ahead!

 My babcha’s faith in God and her spirit of selfless service were instilled early in her life.
 Early childhood was a happy time for her.
 Those who knew her thought she was a bright and precocious child.
 Although her father had insisted